I can't unlock my Samsung Galaxy device

 In order to unlock your device remotely:

-Smart Lock lets you set your phone to unlock when it's in a trusted location or if it detects a trusted device nearby.
-For example, if you have Smart Lock set up to unlock your phone when it connects to your home Wi-Fi network, your device will automatically unlock even if you can't remember your normal unlock method.
+Smart Lock lets you set your phone to stay unlocked when it's in a trusted location or if it detects a trusted device nearby.
+For example, if you have Smart Lock set up with a trusted device, such as a smartwatch, it will remain unlocked while these devices are connected.

-Find out What is Smart Lock and how to use it.
+Find out more about Smart Lock and how to use it.

 If you want to remove a network lock, you will need to contact your network or your retailer.
 Some service providers may allow you to unlock the device for a small charge or for free.
 This will depend on your device and contract with the network.